 Stipend for PhD/MS: You must register at least 9 credit hours to receive stipend.
 The departmental funding is available to most incoming PhD and MS students during their first year of studies.
 The department will provide these students with a 9-month stipend at the current MSNE graduate student stipend rate.
-The stipend is paid bi-weekly, in fall from August 16th to December 31st, and in spring from January 1st to May 15th.
+The stipend is paid bi-weekly.